rcc-uchicago/user-guide/docs/slurm/sbatch.md

 wait
 ```

-The `taskset` command binds each python process to a CPU core ID.
+The `taskset` command binds each Python process to a CPU core ID.
 Each process reads in the corresponding input file and writes the output to an output file, both indexed by `idx`.

 ### Dependency jobs